 Help after an Overdose

-You may have just witnessed or experienced one of the most frightening experiences possible, and we want to help you find treatment that you need.
-Call us now at our 24 hour, toll-free helpline.
-We can help you get into an addiction treatment program so you can take control of your life.
+You may have just witnessed or experienced one of the most frightening experiences possible, and we want to help you find a treatment that you need.
+Call us anytime, 24 hours a day, and we can help you understand your options so you can take control of your life.